daattali/beautiful-jekyll/Research.md

 [Treaty Diplomacy and the Global Firm](assets/treaty_regimes_IPES.pdf)

-[The Promise of Economic Integration: Evidence from the First Bank in an American Indian Nation](assets/WFT_Nov2021_final_identified.pdf) (with Donna Feir and Rachel L. Wellhausen)
+[The Promise of Economic Integration: Evidence from the First Bank in an American Indian Nation](assets/WFT_Nov2021_final_identified.pdf) (with D.L.
+Feir and Rachel L. Wellhausen)

 [Global Value Chains as a Constraint on Sovereignty: Evidence from Investor-State Dispute Settlement](assets/mtw_sep_2021.pdf) (with Carolina Moehlecke and Rachel L. Wellhausen)<br>
 Under Review.